-The square footage of each duplex half is typically like the other.
+The square footage of each duplex half is typically quite similar to the other.
 In many, occupants will find that the layouts mirror each other (if they’re side by side), or duplicate exactly (if they’re on top of each other).

-Properties with carriage houses or guesthouses are not considered duplexes: They usually do not share walls, and the smaller residence is considered an accessory dwelling unit .
+Properties with carriage houses or guesthouses are not considered duplexes: They usually do not share walls, and the smaller residence is considered an accessory dwelling unit or ADU.

 Duplexes fall in the category of multifamily dwellings, which also include triplexes and quads (aka fourplexes).
-According to the National Multifamily Housing Council, more than 18 million renters live in two- or four-unit dwellings.
+According to the National Multifamily Housing Council, more than 17 million renters (or about 17% of all renters) live in two- or four-unit dwellings.